 What’s new in iOS 13

 Dark Mode A new Dark Mode option gives the entire iOS experience a beautiful dark color scheme that’s perfect for low-light environments.
 Quickly turn on Dark Mode from Control Center, or set it to automatically turn on at night.
 When Dark Mode is turned on, the light from your device won’t disturb the people around you.
-See Adjust the iPhone screen brightness and color.
+See Adjust the screen brightness and color on iPhone.

 Photos Browse your photo library by days, months, and years so it’s easy to find and share your photos and videos.
 As you scroll, Live Photos and videos play, bringing your photo library to life.
 Redesigned editing tools make it easy for you to apply changes to your photos and see at a glance where those changes were made.
 See View photos and videos and Edit photos and videos.